lukeoson/python-meraki/README.md

 Automated Cisco Meraki network provisioning using the Python SDK.

-This tool creates new Meraki organizations and networks, claims devices, sets VLANs, configures MX ports, static routes, and produces full deployment logs — ideal for lab or ephemeral testing environments.
+This tool creates new Meraki organizations and networks, claims devices, sets network configuration and produces full deployment logs — ideal for lab or ephemeral testing environments.

 ---